 Parties to a proposed acquisition have a choice as to whether to apply for and implement their proposal in accordance with the prior approval of the Commission, or to proceed without approval.
-Applications are voluntary.
+Applications are voluntary, so are normally only made where the 'safe harbour' guidelines above are not met.

 Obtaining the prior approval of the Commission provides protection against the Commission or any other person taking legal action under the Commerce Act provided the merger or acquisition is completed within 12 months from the date of the Commission's approval.

 The Commission is able to issue one of two types of approval to a proposal:

-- A 'clearance', which is a confirmation that the acquisition is not unlawful (i.e. that it will not result in a substantial lessening of competition in any market). - An 'authorisation', which is an approval to a situation which would otherwise be prohibited.
+A 'clearance', which is a confirmation that the acquisition is not unlawful (i.e. that it will not result in a substantial lessening of competition in any market).
+An 'authorisation', which is an approval for an acquisition which would otherwise be prohibited.
 An authorisation will only be granted if the Commission is satisfied that there is enough public benefit in the acquisition to outweigh the detriments of the substantial lessening of competition caused by it.

-The normal time frame for the Commission to decide on an application for clearance is about eight weeks.
+The normal time frame for the Commission to decide on a straightforward application for clearance is about eight weeks, though it is normal to engage with the Commission informally before submitting an application.
 An application for authorisation will usually take at least three months.